kaligraffy/basiccryptmypi/README.md

 ISSUES

-Occasionally, the mounts don't get cleaned up properly, if this is the case run: losetup -D; umount /dev/loop/*; mount Then check if there are any other mounts to umount.
+Mounts don't get cleaned up properly, if this is the case run: losetup -D; umount /dev/loop/*;

-TODO
-- re-comment the .env file for the less obvious environment variables
-- use BATS to test the script
-- TEST initramfs wifi, ssh and dropbear work together
-- SSH defaults
-- sysctl hardening against lynis
-- apparmor/firejail support
-- incorrect fstab settings for btrfs (last digit should be 0 for no fsck (tbc)
-- no assessment of noload being taken out of cmdline.txt for ext4 filesystems (may cause additional writes
-- duplicate entries in crypttab in the initramfs by script
-- fix unmount logic
-- non-kali images
-- investigate cgroups logic in docker_setup, see if it's still required
-- clean up some of the code, thoroughly test it
-- build own image from scratch?

 HOW DOES IT WORK